 Many of us assume it’s because we are contacting our ex too much, acting needy or being pushy and driving him/her further away.
 So we do the usual thing that many people that do not understand emotional connection do, we pull away, give them “space”… which proves to be an even worse mistake.

 A connection is a link to something or someone.
-“Emotional connection” is therefore emotion(s) that tie us to something or someone.
+“Emotional connection” is that invisible link between us and something or someone.
 A strong emotional link is what we know as an emotional bond.

 We fall in love when a strong emotional bond is formed.
 We stay in love by keeping the bond strong.